vitrums/apprunner/AppRunner/README.md

 ```
 apprunner.exe -m examples\t7_sound_module.xml -p examples\common.properties -t character_item_lower customize_lower replace_images_cus_item_lower character_item_upper customize_upper replace_images_cus_item_upper pack_mod move_new_mod_to_~mods delete_tmp_module_dir_with_uasset_files
 ```
-where *common.properties* is a *lili_as_master_raven.properties*-like properties file, where user adjusts values of constants for each new mod before running the batch file.
+where *common.properties* is a *common.properties*-like properties file, where user adjusts values of constants for each new mod before running the batch file.

 *Note: in Unix-like OS you should write ./apprunner.exe instead of apprunner.exe*